 Demonstrate why the product's value fits its price

 Appear in the places the company's target audience will encounter them

 Use effective promotion strategies to reach potential customers

 Keep these four objectives in mind as you craft your marketing strategy.
-The 4 P's should influence your product positioning, marketing channel selection, advertising decisions, promotional strategy, and copy choices throughout the campaign.Free campaign management template
+The 4 P's should influence your product positioning, marketing channel selection, advertising decisions, promotional strategy, and copy choices throughout the campaign.Free marketing project plan template